-6.2.1 INTRODUCTION
+6.2.1 Introduction

-Resources that would be irreversibly and irretrievably committed to the South Coast Rail Alternatives include funds, land, construction materials, energy and labor.
-However, based on social and economic studies undertaken for the analysis of potential impacts as a result of the South Coast Rail Alternatives, these are not considered to be in limited supply.
-Thus, the use of such resources in the construction of the South Coast Rail Alternatives would not adversely impact the availability of such resources for other projects both now and in the future.
+Resources that would be irreversibly and irretrievably committed to the South Coast Rail alternatives include funds, land, construction materials, energy and labor.
+However, based on social and economic studies undertaken for the analysis of potential impacts as a result of the South Coast Rail alternatives, these are not considered to be in limited supply.
+Thus, the use of such resources in the construction of the South Coast Rail alternatives would not adversely impact the availability of such resources for other projects both now and in the future.

-Depending on the Build Alternative, it is estimated that expenditures for labor and materials during the construction phase would generate approximately 7,000 to 8,000 jobs for the Attleboro, Stoughton and Whittenton rail alternatives and 1,360 to 1,560 jobs for the Rapid Bus Alternative1 (see Chapter 4.3 - Socioeconomics).
+Depending on the Build Alternative, it is estimated that expenditures for labor and materials during the construction phase would generate approximately 7,000 to 8,000 jobs for the Stoughton and Whittenton rail alternatives1 (see Chapter 4.3, Socioeconomics).
 The use of labor for the construction of the proposed Build Alternatives would thus be a temporary benefit consistent with local, regional and state plans for the maintenance and expansion of employment opportunities in the South Coast region.

-The Build Alternatives could also irreversibly and irretrievably alter visual resources, historic resources, open space, Areas of Critical Environmental Concern (ACEC), farmland, plant, wildlife and fish communities and habitats and wetlands.
+The Build Alternatives could also irreversibly and irretrievably alter visual resources, historic resources, open space, ACECs, farmland, plant, wildlife and fish communities and habitats and wetlands.
 The No-Build (Enhanced Bus) Alternative would also irreversibly and irretrievably commit funds, land, construction materials, energy and labor to maintain transportation facilities including rail facilities and the roadway network and to make limited improvements to existing Park and Ride facilities.